svlentink/myhugoblogs/blog.lent.ink/content/2021/career-switch.md

 and not betting on a single horse.
-Another point to keep in mind is to zoom out every day, get an helicopter overview of your progress and assess if your current trajectory is still the right one (avoid loss aversion).
+Another point to keep in mind is to zoom out every day, get a helicopter overview of your progress and assess if your current trajectory is still the right one (avoid loss aversion).

 An example of the first week's planning could be:
 - mo.
-1h Exploratory looking at vacancies and professionals on Linkedin
+(1h) Exploratory looking at vacancies and professionals on Linkedin
 - tu.
-1h Plan how to get an overview of vacancies, professionals and what skills/education etc.
+(1h) Plan how to get an overview of vacancies, professionals and what skills/education etc.
 - we.
-1h Create initial overview vacancies
+(1h) Create initial overview vacancies
 - th.
-1h Create initial overview professionals
+(1h) Create initial overview professionals
 - fr.
-1h Plan how to do the initial learning/reading on topics (create a mindmap?)
+(1h) Plan how to do the initial learning/reading on topics (create a mindmap?)
-- weekend 5h Reading introduction on wikipedia of all topic I need to learn
+- weekend (5h) Reading introduction on wikipedia of all topics to learn

-For learning topics, we recommend touching every topic first lightly and iteratively go deeper on each topic.
+For learning topics, we recommend touching every topic first lightly (read introduction) and iteratively go deeper on each topic.
-This helps cement the knowledge in your brain since you'll revisit the topic multiple times with an increasing level of depth (breadth first search, which is opposed to depth first search).
+This helps cement the knowledge in your brain since you'll revisit the topic multiple times with an increasing level of depth (this is called breadth first search, which is opposed to depth first search).

 ## Marketing
 Your online presence needs to be in line with the type of employee the company expects.
-For most professions you don't want to have party photos online showing you intoxicated.
+Most professions don't want to have party photos online showing they're intoxicated.
 Personally I like it when a search for my name in Google shows my hobby projects (portfolio) and some sports competitions I participated in.

 #### Resume
-Your CV needs to be in line what is expected in your field.
+Your CV needs to be in line with what is expected in your field.
 The resume of a designer will look very different than someone in academia.
 Study resumes of successful people in your field and create a similar one.